MarkulakS/Uni/README.md

 <h1 id="en">University Omega en</h1>

 <h2>Description</h2>
-<p>This is a website, modeled after the [University of Opole](https://uni.opole.pl/) website, whose view has been restored.
+<p>This is a website, modeled after the <a href='https://uni.opole.pl/'>University of Opole</a> website, whose view has been restored.
 The website is used to expand my skills.
 </br>
 The site is built using Bootstrap 5.
 It is responsive with any mobile device as well as desktop devices.
 </br>